A BRIEF HISTORY OF THE PANTAM / HANDPAN / HANG

 The 1980s to the 1990s – SteelPans made in Switzerland !

 Switzerland, 1980 – 1998: Felix Rohner from Bern has been engaged in the production of Steelpans in Switzerland since 1976.
 In 1985, he started to practice the pan tuning as a profession.
 He founded the “Steelpanmanufaktur Bern” at this time.
 He studied lots of high class Steelpans like those from Elliot „Ellie“ Mannette, a master Steelpan maker from Trinidad.
 From 1985 to 1993, Felix Rohner supplied several dozens of Steelbands with his instruments in German-speaking Switzerland.
 In this time (end of the 1980’s), Sabina Schärer came into touch with Steelpan music and hence she met Felix and started to work with him.
-Early on they recognized that the quality of the raw material used for making Steelpans is an important factor – and so they started intense research on appropriate materials.
-And this was really new and leaded at the end to the very special quality of the HANG.
+Early on they also recognized (like Ellie Mannette) that the quality of the raw material used for making Steelpans is an important factor – and so they started intense research on appropriate materials…

 From the Steelpan to the HANG – how the first PANTAM / HANDPAN was created !

 Switzerland, 1998: In the year 1999 the Swiss percussionist Reto Weber visited the workshop of PANArt and came up with the idea, where they could make a ‘new’ instrument for him.
 His playing on multiple Ghatams at once inspired Reto Weber.
 So he asked Felix to make a Ghatam with more than one note from steel in a way that he could also play like a Ghatam, with his HANDS.
 Some time later, the first “HANG” was born.
 “HANG” means HAND by the way, in swiss dialect.
 A Ghatam, made from steel, with more notes, playable by hand (but too big, at the first try…).